51% of our customers were quoted less than £1,309.50 for their third party car insurance in September, 2022.

 Can you get added extras with third-party cover?

-Yes, you can add a range of extras to a third-party policy, just like any other type of car insurance.
-Examples of added extras include:
+Yes, you can add a range of extras to a third-party policy:

-- Personal accident cover – seeing as you and your passengers won’t be covered with a third-party policy, you might want to consider personal accident cover.
-This allows you to claim for compensation if you or your passenger are killed or seriously injured in a car accident.
+- Personal accident cover – this allows you to claim for compensation if you or your passenger are killed or seriously injured in a car accident.

-- Motor legal protection – third-party cover is designed to cover the costs to other people and their vehicles if you’re involved in an accident.
-If a claim has been made against you, motor legal protection can help cover the legal costs involved.
+- Motor legal protection – this could cover legal fees, if you’re involved in an accident and a claim has been made against you.

-- No claims discount protection – growing and maintaining a no claims discount can make your car insurance significantly cheaper.
-If you’ve already built up a decent discount, you should think about protecting it with this extra.
-Even if you make a claim, your discount will remain intact.
+- No claims discount protection – if you’ve already built up a decent discount, you should think about protecting it with this extra.

-- Courtesy car cover - if you’re unlucky enough to be involved in an accident that means your car has to go in for repairs, you might wish that you had courtesy car cover in place.
-This cover will provide you with a temporary car to keep you going while yours is repaired (subject to availability).
+- Courtesy car cover - if your car has to go in for repairs, this will provide you with a temporary car to keep you going while yours is repaired (subject to availability).

 Is third-party, fire and theft better for young drivers?

-It depends what you mean by “better”.
-“Better” could mean cheaper, and paying for less cover may seem like a way to get cheaper car insurance.
+If by “better” you mean cheaper, paying for less cover may seem like a way to get cheaper car insurance.
 However, there are examples when it’s actually cheaper to get a fully comprehensive policy.

 “Better” could also mean more protection.
 As a young driver, with less experience, getting a fully comprehensive policy is probably a more sensible idea.
 This is because it will cover any damages to your car, if you’re involved in an accident.
 Given that younger drivers are statistically more likely to be involved in an accident, this could save you money in the long run, too.